Amine-UiWeb/mern-IBook/AUTH_OVERVIEW.md

 ### posting a book review:
-* display all reviews for the specific book in BookDetails page
+* display all reviews for the specific book in WorkPage page